damienhaynes/TraktRater/README.md

 The [TMDb](http://themoviedb.org) provider supports movie/show ratings and watchlists.
 TraktRater requires access to your account information.
 To allow Trakt Rater access to your account info follow these steps:

  * Click on the **Start Request Process** in the Trakt Rater application.
- * When a valid request token is recieved from [TMDb](http://themoviedb.org) you will be re-directed in a webbrowser to approve or deny Trakt Rater.
+ * When a valid request token is received from [TMDb](http://themoviedb.org) you will be re-directed in a web-browser to approve or deny Trakt Rater.
- * Click on the **Allow Button** in webbrowser.
+ * Click on the **Allow Button** in web-browser.
  * Enable or disable the **Sync Watchlist* button.
 Ratings are done by default.
  * You are now ready to import ratings from [TMDb](http://themoviedb.org), exit the browser and return to the application.
 If you do not start importing with-in 60 minutes or restart the application before importing then you will need to repeat process.

-If at any time you want to disable access or request persmission again you can click on the **Disable TMDb Support** link and then repeat steps above.
+If at any time you want to disable access or request permission again you can click on the **Disable TMDb Support** link and then repeat steps above.

 ### Listal ###
 The [Listal](http://www.listal.com) provider supports tv shows and movie ratings.
 TraktRater also supports import of your wanted list from Listal, it converts this into a watchlist.
 Once you login to the listal website, you can follow the link provided in the UI to download the respective XML files for Shows and Movies.